 How the Program Works

-As part of our COVID-19 Emergency Relief and Recovery Grants Program, over the course of 2022, Illinois Humanities is offering learning and capacity building opportunities for our grantee-partners across the state.
-These opportunities will provide resources that help address the needs of our grantee-partners and provide opportunities for grantee-partners to connect and build community together, ultimately strengthening the public humanities sector in Illinois.
+As part of our COVID-19 Emergency Relief and Recovery Grants Program, through the summer of 2022, Illinois Humanities offered learning and capacity building opportunities for our grantee-partners across the state.
+These opportunities provided resources that help address the needs of our grantee-partners and provide opportunities for grantee-partners to connect and build community together, ultimately strengthening the public humanities sector in Illinois.

 Virtual Workshop Series